elhub/devxp-ansible-collection-wsl/roles/adr/README.md

-# ansible-collection-wsl.adr
+# devxp-ansible-collection-wsl.adr

 This role adds [ADR-J](https://github.com/adoble/adr-j), a java-based command-line tool for working with [Architecture Decision Records](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions) to your environment.